-As a company whose shares are traded in AIM, we are not requested to comply with all the requirements of the UK Corporate Governance Code published by the Finance Reporting Council on June 2010.
+As a company whose shares are traded on AIM, we are not required to comply with all the requirements of the UK Corporate Governance Code published by the Financial Reporting Council in June 2010.
 However, the Board is committed to the highest standards of corporate governance in relation to its size and sets out below details of how it has applied the provisions of the UK Corporate Governance Code of 2010.